lazy-eggplant/vs.http/README.md

 > [!IMPORTANT]
 > You will not be able to build it with normal meson for an [unrelated issue](https://github.com/mesonbuild/meson/pull/14073) whose PR is in waiting list.
-> For now, you will need to patch meson manually if you really want to build this example.
+> ~~For now, you will need to patch meson manually if you really want to build this example.~~
+> Patch has been added to meson 1.7.

 The current build is explicitly using static deps for portability.